Luminous171/Project_3/README.md

 ### a.
 How risk distribution works today <a name="distribution"></a>

-Today, the 'syndication' (or 'distribution') process involves the underwriter contacting and coordinating with potentially interested participants.
-This process involves guaging investor appetite, organizing investor materials, coordinating the credit approval process, and drafting loan documentation (with legal council).
+Today, the syndication (or distribution) process involves the underwriter contacting and coordinating with potentially interested participants.
+This process gauges investor appetite, organizes investor materials, coordinates the credit approval process accross the participant banks, and drafts loan documentation (with legal council).
 The whole process can take four to six weeks, and a large loan syndication might require forty participants.

+Participants who may wish to trade the loan in future do not always know who owns it and who may want to buy it.
+These banks often have to cross a trading desk (and potentially paying a fee to the underwriter) to do so.

 ### b.
 Our solution: Crowdsale <a name="#crowdsalecontract"></a>